tzutalin/minizip/README.md

 # Minizip.
 Portable zip & unzip lib

-Based on the original work of [Gilles Vollant](http://www.winimage.com/zLibDll/minizip.html) and [nmoinvaz](https://github.com/nmoinvaz)
-Wrap the [minizip](https://github.com/nmoinvaz/minizip) to a shared library and execute files for Android and Unix/Linux
+Based on the original work of [Gilles Vollant](http://www.winimage.com/zLibDll/minizip.html) and [nmoinvaz](https://github.com/nmoinvaz).
+I wrap the [minizip](https://github.com/nmoinvaz/minizip) to a shared library and execute files for Android and Unix/Linux

 ### Benefits